Most CBD oil users have no clue that:

 The mucous membrane beneath your tongue stands in direct connection with your bloodstream.
 Any substance that easily dissolves in saliva can be taken sublingually, and directly diffuses into the bloodstream.

-CBD oil is a substance that easily dissolves in saliva and the CBD can effectively pass through the mucous membrane beneath your tongue.
+The CBD inside CBD oil is thought to, at least partially, pass through the mucous membrane beneath your tongue.

 When you swallow CBD, before entering your bloodstream and giving you its beneficial effects, it goes through the gastrointestinal tract and liver.
-The gastrointestinal tract is a hostile environment for CBD because it hosts many different enzymes and acids that are specialized in breaking down compounds like CBD.
+The gastrointestinal tract and liver are hostile environments for CBD because they host many different enzymes and acids that are specialized in breaking down compounds like CBD.

-The liver as well is specialized in metabolizing compounds like CBD.
-Any time a drug or substance passes the gastrointestinal tract and the liver, the bioavailability and effectiveness of the drug/substance is significantly reduced.
-This is called the first-pass effect.
+Any time CBD passes the gastrointestinal tract and the liver, the bioavailability, and effectiveness of the drug/substance is significantly reduced.
+This is what's called the ‘first-pass effect'.

-When you take CBD oil sublingually, it doesn’t have to go through the gastrointestinal tract and the risk of it being broken down and degraded, is thus significantly reduced.
+When you take CBD oil sublingually, a part of the CBD doesn’t have to go through the gastrointestinal tract and liver.
+This means that the amount of CBD that's broken down and degraded before it reaches your bloodstream is significantly reduced.

-Another main benefit of taking CBD oil sublingually is that because the CBD directly enters your bloodstream, the effects will be felt quicker compared to when you simply swallow it.
+Another benefit of taking CBD oil sublingually is that because the CBD enters your bloodstream quicker, the effects will be felt quicker compared to when you simply swallow it.

-Keep in mind that when taking CBD oil sublingually, it’s still recommended to swallow it, after holding it under your tongue for at least 60 seconds.
+Keep in mind that when taking CBD oil sublingually, it’s still recommended to swallow it after.
 This way you ensure that you get the benefits of all the compounds found in your CBD oil, even the ones that might not be very susceptible to sublingual absorption.